 - Motion for Judgement on the Pleadings, which is often out of court

 There are several factors that apply in determining the option to be used in an uncontested divorce case.
 To begin with, only a professional Georgia family law attorney can legally submit a Motion of Judgement on the Pleadings.
-Differently put, unless you are working with a Georgia divorce lawyer, then you are obliged to go to court or before a judge to finalize your uncontested divorce.
+Differently put, unless you are working with a Carrollton divorce lawyer, then you are obliged to go to court or before a judge to finalize your uncontested divorce.

 Additionally, the motion has to be approved by the county court handling the divorce case.
 It is not uncommon for some judges to deny such motions, especially if the divorce involves child custody.
 In such cases, judges may request a hearing for the case.